 Today we’re sharing how to make a paper frog inspired by the Green Tree frog species from Tropical North Queensland.

-It’s easier than it looks, and is our latest in a series of Daintree Animal crafts for kids.
+It’s easier than it looks, and is part of our series featuring Daintree Animal crafts for kids.

 Not these frogs though, Queensland’s Green Tree Frog is so startlingly green that it looks a bit like it hopped straight out of a cartoon.
 These guys are common in the Daintree Rainforest and are the next animal in our Daintree Rainforest animal craft series.
 We did see one whilst we were there on holiday, in a Rainforest Canopy walk attraction on the back of a toilet door!

-Here is a stock photograph of the actual frog so you know what the real one looks like.
+Here is a stock photo of the actual frog so you know what the real one looks like.

 Here are some fun Green tree frog facts for you

 - Green tree frogs are one of the most common frog species in Australia, and are distributed throughout the northern half of the country